Kalyanb447-github/kalyan_movie_app/README.md

 I have used Clean Archetecture Design of coding
  --> Getx state management

+For local storage i love to use GetStorage

 handle the api error or network issue
  --> No intermet page
  --> If internet comes page load again